Persian carpet: Modern times

-After the Iranian revolution, little information could at first be obtained about carpet weaving in Iran.
+After the Iranian Revolution, little information could at first be obtained about carpet weaving in Iran.
 In the 1970s and 1980s, a new interest arose in Europe in Gabbeh rugs, which were initially woven by nomadic tribes for their own use.
 Their coarse weaving and simple, abstract designs appealed to Western customers.

 In 1992, the first Grand Persian Conference and Exhibition in Tehran presented for the first time modern Persian carpet designs.
 Persian master weavers like Razam Arabzadeh displayed carpets woven in the traditional technique, but with unusual, modern designs.
 As the Grand Conferences continue to take place at regular intervals, two trends can be observed in Iranian carpet weaving today.
 On the one hand, modern and innovative artistic designs are invented and developed by Iranian manufacturers, who thus take the ancient design tradition forward towards the twenty-first century.
 On the other hand, the renewed interest in natural dyes was taken up by commercial enterprises, which commission carpets to tribal village weavers.
 This provides a regular source of income for the carpet weavers.
 The companies usually provide the material and specify the designs, but the weavers are allowed some degree of creative freedom.
 With the end of the U.S. embargo on Iranian goods, also Persian carpets (including antique Persian carpets acquired at auctions) may become more easily available to U.S. customers again.

-As commercial household goods, Persian carpets today are encountering competition from other countries with lower wages and cheaper methods of production: Machine-woven, tufted rugs, or rugs woven by hand, but with the faster and less costly loop weaving method, provide rugs in "oriental" designs of utilitarian, but no artistic value.
-Traditional hand woven carpets, made of sheep wool dyed with natural colours are increasingly sought after.
+As commercial household goods, Persian carpets today are encountering competition from other countries with lower wages and cheaper methods of production: Machine-woven, tufted rugs, or rugs woven by hand, but with the faster and less costly loop weaving method, provide rugs in "oriental" designs.
+Traditional hand woven carpets, made of sheep wool dyed with natural colours are sought after.
 They are usually sold at higher prices due to the large amount of manual work associated with their production, which has, essentially, not changed since ancient times, and due to the artistic value of their design.
-Thus, the Persian carpet retains its ancient status as an object of luxury, beauty, and art.